wolfganglederer/simex/README.md

 Lederer, W. and Küchenhoff, H. (2006) A short introduction to the SIMEX and MCSIMEX. *R News*, **6(4)**, 26--31

 Cook, J.R. and Stefanski, L.A.
-(1994) Simulation-extrapolation estimation in parametric measurement error models. *Journal of American Statistical Association*, **89**, 1314 -- 1328
+(1994) Simulation-extrapolation estimation in parametric measurement error models. *Journal of the American Statistical Association*, **89**, 1314 -- 1328

 Carroll, R.J., Küchenhoff, H., Lombard, F. and Stefanski L.A.
 (1996) Asymptotics for the SIMEX estimator in nonlinear measurement error models. *Journal of the American Statistical Association*, **91**, 242 -- 250